-The purpose of the TLB Lockdown Registers is to control the fully-associative TLB entries to allocate on the next table walk.
+The purpose of the TLB Lockdown Registers is to control which of the fully-associative TLB entries to allocate on the next table walk.
 The TLB is normally allocated on a rotating basis.
 The oldest entry is always the next allocated.

 You can configure the TLB Lockdown Registers to exclude a range of entries from the round-robin allocation scheme.
 You must use the TLB Lockdown Registers with the TLB preload operation.
 See c10, TLB preload operation for more information.